 As a coach, you want to find the right kind of clients so you can help them improve their lives.
 If you don’t have a good lead generation system set up, however, you could spend more time trying to get clients than working with them.

 While it definitely takes time to optimize your coaching website and create blog content that can rank, the results you get from those efforts are long-lasting.
-Once a post ranks, it can rank for years, and the better optimized the various parts of your site are, the more they’ll lift each other up and help you get found on Google.
+Once a blog post ranks, it can rank for years, and the better optimized the various parts of your site are, the more they’ll lift each other and help you get found on search engines like Google.

-In this post, we’ll discuss why SEO for life coaches is important, as well as what you need to do to boost your coaching blog on Google.
+In this post, we’ll discuss why SEO for life coaches is important, as well as what you need to do to boost your coaching blog on the search engines.

 A Quick Glossary on SEO Strategy

-Before we dive into SEO strategies for your coaching business, let’s go over a few basic terms related to search engines.
+Before we dive into SEO strategies for your coaching business, let’s go over a few basic terms related to search engine marketing.
 If you’re already familiar with SEO, you can skip this section.
-Otherwise, this short list will help you understand page SEO better.

-• SEO keywords: A keyword is what people type into a search engine’s search bar to get a list of sites that provide the information they’re looking for.
+- SEO keywords: A keyword is what people type into a search engine’s search bar to get a list of web pages that provide the information they’re looking for.
 These search terms can be one word, like “coaches”, or a group of words, like “SEO for coaches”.

-• Keyword research: The process of figuring out which exact keywords people are using to find the information you can provide for them on your website.
+- Keyword research: The process of figuring out which keywords your ideal clients use to find the information you can provide for them on your website.
+The goal is to find keywords related to your coaching services (for example: “how to hire a life coach”) .

-• Keyword rankings or position: How far down the list of search results your website can be found.
+- Keyword rankings or position: How far down the list of search results your coaching website can be found.
 If you have an article targeting the keyword “abundance mindset in relationships” and that article is the third result from the top down when someone searches for “abundance mindset in relationships”, you rank in position 3 for that keyword.
+Your ranking for any given keyword can be different across search engines.
+You might rank #3 in Google search but #5 in Bing, for example.

-• Search volume: How many people search for a specific keyword on Google every month.
+- Search volume: How many people search for a specific keyword on the search engines every month.

 The Importance of SEO for Coaches